-For predoctoral dental education programs, when primary program faculty travel with student(s) to a site and competency is assessed, the site may be treated as a minor site for reporting purposes.

-The use of service-learning/community-service sites are exempt from reporting.

-Expansion of a developing dental hygiene program and/or current or developing dental assisting program will only be considered after the program has demonstrated success by graduating the first class, measured outcomes of the academic program, and received approval without reporting requirements.
+- 3 - 4 For predoctoral dental education programs, when primary program faculty travel with student(s) to a site - 5 and competency is assessed, the site may be treated as a minor site for reporting purposes. - 6 The use of service-learning/community-service sites are exempt from reporting. - 7 Expansion of a developing dental hygiene program and/or current or developing dental assisting program - 8 will only be considered after the program has demonstrated success by graduating the first class, measured 9 outcomes of the academic program, and received approval without reporting requirements - 9 outcomes of the academic program, and received approval without reporting requirements. - 10

-Fees Related to the Use of Educational Activity Sites:
+11 Fees Related to the Use of Educational Activity Sites:

-All programs accredited by the Commission pay an annual fee.
-Additional fees will be based on actual accreditation costs incurred during the visit to and educational activity site.
-The Commission office should be contacted for current information on fees.
+- 12 All programs accredited by the Commission pay an annual fee.
+Additional fees will be based on actual - 13 accreditation costs incurred during the visit to and educational activity site.
+The Commission office - 14 should be contacted for current information on fees.

-Commission on Dental Accreditation Consideration of Educational Activity Sites:
+16 Commission on Dental Accreditation Consideration of Educational Activity Sites:

-The Commission uses the following process when considering reports for adding educational activity sites.
-Program administrators have the option of consulting with Commission staff at any time during this process.

-- 1. Depending upon the type of educational activity site established, a program administrator submits either: (1) the major educational activity site report by May 1 or November 1 or (2) the minor educational activity site report at least thirty (30) days prior to planned implementation of educational activity site. - 2.
-Commission staff reviews the report to assess its completeness and to determine whether the change could impact the program's potential ability to comply with the accreditation standards.
-If this is the case, whether the site is major or minor, the report is reviewed by the appropriate Review Committee for the discipline and by the Commission. - 3.
-Receipt of the educational activity site report and accompanying documentation is acknowledged in one of the following ways: - a.
+- 17 The Commission uses the following process when considering reports for adding educational activity - 18 sites.
+Program administrators have the option of consulting with Commission staff at any time during this - process.
+20 - Depending upon the type of educational activity site established, a program administrator submits either: (1) the major educational activity site report by May 1 or November 1 or (2) the minor educational activity site report at least thirty (30) days prior to planned implementation of educational activity site. - Commission staff reviews the report to assess its completeness and to determine whether the change could impact the program's potential ability to comply with the accreditation standards.
+If this is the case, whether the site is major or minor, the report is reviewed by the appropriate Review Committee for the discipline and by the Commission. - Receipt of the educational activity site report and accompanying documentation is acknowledged in one of the following ways: - a.
 The program administrator is informed that the report will be reviewed by the appropriate Review Committee and by the Commission at their next regularly scheduled meeting.
 Additional information may be requested prior to this review if the change is not well-documented; or - b.
-The program administrator is informed that the reported change will be reviewed during the next site visit - 4.
-If the report will be considered by a Review Committee and by the Commission, the report is added to the appropriate agendas.
-The program administrator receives notice of the results of the Commission's review.

-The following alternatives may be recommended by Review Committees and/or be taken by the Commission in relation to the review of reports of addition of educational activity sites received from accredited educational programs.
+The program administrator is informed that the reported change will be reviewed during the next site visit. - If the report will be considered by a Review Committee and by the Commission, the report is added to the appropriate agendas.
+The program administrator receives notice of the results of the Commission's review. - 38 - The following alternatives may be recommended by Review Committees and/or be taken by the - 40 Commission in relation to the review of reports of addition of educational activity sites received from - 41 accredited educational programs. - Approve the addition of the educational activity site: If the Review Committees or Commission does not identify any concerns regarding the program's continued compliance with the accreditation